-This is how we will make animated charts in excel.
-Similarly, we can make different kinds of animated charts like speedometer chart, circular charts, etc in excel with the combination of our normal charts and VBA coding.
-All you need to do is creative ideas to design, there is no fixed way to create these animated charts.
+This is how we will make animated charts in Excel.
+Similarly, we can make different kinds of animated charts, like speedometer charts, circular charts, etc., in Excel with a combination of our normal charts and VBA coding.
+All you need to do is create ideas to design; there is no fixed way to create these animated charts.

 Things to Remember

-- It is advisable to learn and understand the VBA coding to create a well-animated chart.
-But VBA coding is not that easy to write at the same to it does not require a computer science degree to learn.
+- Learning and understanding the VBA coding is advisable for creating a well-animated chart.
+But VBA coding is not that easy to write because it does not require a computer science degree to learn.

-- Whenever creating an animated chart try to keep it simple and clear because too much animation on unimportant data items also requires more coding or working may spoil the actual meaning.
+- Keep an animated chart simple and clear because too much animation on unimportant data items also requires more coding, or working may spoil the actual meaning.

-- Create the chart that apt for your data representation because every chart is not suitable for all situations.
-A wrong selection of chart may restrict you to represent a limited amount of data.
+- Create the chart that is apt for your data representation because every chart is unsuitable for all situations.
+A wrong selection of charts may restrict you to represent a limited amount of data.

 This is a guide to Excel Animation Chart.
-Here we discuss how to create Excel Animation Chart along with practical examples and downloadable excel template.
+Here we discuss how to create an Excel animation chart, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –